Denis O'Brien: Relationship with the media

 In 2012, O'Brien threatened to sue journalist and broadcaster Vincent Browne over statements in Browne's articles that O'Brien claimed were defamatory.

-In February 2013, O'Brien sued the Irish Daily Mail for defamation over his numerous appearances in RTÉ news reports on the relief effort after the Haiti earthquake.
+In February 2013, O'Brien sued the Irish Daily Mail for defamation over his numerous appearances in RTÉ News reports on the relief effort after the Haiti earthquake.
 The court awarded O'Brien €150,000.
 The case was the first time a journalist had attempted to use the honest opinion defence before a jury at the High Court since the Defamation Act 2009 became law.

-In August 2015, the editor-in-chief of satirical website Waterford Whispers News, Colm Williamson received a cease and desist order from O'Brien's solicitor to remove a satirical article about O'Brien.
+In August 2015, the editor-in-chief of the satirical website Waterford Whispers News, Colm Williamson received a cease and desist order from O'Brien's solicitor to remove a satirical article about O'Brien.
 Lawyers for O'Brien also demanded that a reprint of the story be removed from Broadsheet.ie.
 Waterford Whispers News subsequently removed the article.

 In 2019, O'Brien began an action for defamation against the Sunday Business Post over articles published in the newspaper in March 2015.
 The articles, which centred around a confidential PricewaterhouseCoopers (PwC) report given to the government in November 2008 on the exposure of Ireland's banks in 2008, identified O'Brien as being among the 22 biggest borrowers from Irish banks in 2008.
 O'Brien claimed the articles defamed him and injured his reputation and also alleged malicious publication.
-The jury found in the defendant's favour and Justice Barton dismissed the case with an order for costs against O’Brien.
+The jury found in the defendant's favour and Justice Barton dismissed the case with an order for costs against O'Brien.

 Irish Bank Resolution Corporation (IBRC) debt

 Through the acquisitions of Siteserv and Topaz Energy, O'Brien at one time held hundreds of millions of Euros in debt from the state-owned IBRC.
 In February 2013, the IBRC went into liquidation, and shortly thereafter, O'Brien asked for an extension to repay an outstanding €320m in loans.
 O'Brien claimed that he had previously received verbal confirmation for a loan extension from former IBRC CEO Mike Aynsley, but Aynsley's position was terminated when the bank went into liquidation.

 The matter became public in May 2015, when TD Catherine Murphy attempted to raise it in the Dáil Éireann.
 According to Murphy, O'Brien allegedly wrote to the IBRC's special liquidator, Kieran Wallace, seeking the repayment terms he had verbally secured from Aynsley; both Aynsley and O'Brien denied the claims.

 On 16 June 2015, O'Brien sued the Houses of the Oireachtas Commission, the Government of Ireland and the Attorney General over remarks made by Murphy and Sinn Féin TD Pearse Doherty about his banking affairs in the Dáil Éireann.
 O'Brien alleged that the remarks were a breach of parliamentary privilege that violated his constitutional rights and his rights under the European Convention on Human Rights.
-The Oireachtas Committee on Procedures and Privileges previously rejected O'Briens request to sanction Murphy over her allegations about his financial arrangements, which he claimed had breached parliamentary privilege.
+The Oireachtas Committee on Procedures and Privileges previously rejected O'Brien's request to sanction Murphy over her allegations about his financial arrangements, which he claimed had breached parliamentary privilege.